Propagating Fragments

 Harnessing the natural process of fragmentation to propagate large numbers of corals

-Today our nurseries which are distributed among several locations on the leeward side of Bonaire and Klein Bonaire can host over 23,000 corals.
+Today our nurseries reach both coasts of Bonaire and Klein Bonaire, with the total capacity to host over 23,000 corals.
 Each coral morphology is different and therefore there is no “one size fits all” approach.
 Depending on the species, corals are either hung from the branches of the trees or secured on trays.

 Pop-up nurseries